JuliaLang/www.julialang.org/blog/_posts/2019-08-28-release-process.md

 Some users are happy to upgrade Julia all the time to get the hottest new features as soon as they're ready.
 Some people are even happy to build Julia's master branch every day and try out new features before they may by fully baked.
 Others don't want to upgrade Julia more than every year or so, if that often.
 Ideally, we'd love to provide bug fixes forever for every minor release of Julia we've ever made.
 If we had infinite resources, we'd backport every bug fix to every old release branch it applies to.
 Realistically, however, we don't really have the capacity to maintain more than two active backport branches at a time.
 Always backporting to the oldest version around (`1.0.x` forever) seems wrong, though, since then people who want stability are then actively discouraged from upgrading or using new features _ever_.
 So we've decided on a compromise of having at most four active branches going at any time:

-- **`master`** where all development work happens, from bug fixes to new features and minor changes and eventually, when we start working on 2.0, breaking changes.
+- the **`master`** branch: where all development work happens, from bug fixes to new features and minor changes and eventually, when we start working on 2.0, breaking changes.

 - The **unstable release branch** (currently `release-1.3`): the release branch that is feature frozen but where active bug fixing and performance work is still happening _prior_ to a new minor release.
 Typically bug fixes are done on master and then backported to this branch.
 There isn't always an unstable release branch—this only exists after a feature freeze and the corresponding release.